joaosoliva/apricotfunnyland/README.md

 # apricotfunnyland
-A little test to learn freakin Git
+A little test to learn freakin Git.
+Oh, well, I see.
+So that's how a commit is born.